 FREE TECHNOLOGY WEBINARS: Acorn Internet Service, my Web host, is offering FREE webinars for new and aspiring innkeepers on topics such as email for business, spreadsheets, browsers and search engines: Acorn To view previously broadcast webinars, contact Annie at email@example.com for a password.

-MI B&B CONFERENCE: The 30th Annual Innkeeping Conference of Michigan Lake to Lake B&B Association will be held Sun.
-Nov.
-5th-7th at Doubletree by Hilton in Grand Rapids.
-Go to the to the Lake to Lake site for more info.
+MICHIGAN: SUN.- TUES., Nov.
+5-7/GRAND RAPIDS: The 30th Annual Innkeeping Conference of Michigan Lake to Lake B&B Association will be held at Doubletree by Hilton in Grand Rapids.
+I’ll be exhibiting at the conf.
+Stay tuned to the Lake to Lake site for more info.

 In March.
 2017, Dan & Amber Genzink bought my Heritage Manor Inn listing.

-INN SALES: The following Michigan inns have sold: Heritage Manor Inn, Fennville; Looking Glass Inn, Grand Haven; Gingko Tree Inn, Mt.
+INN SALES: The following Michigan inns have sold: Lamplighter Inn, Ludington; Victoria Resort B&B, South Haven; Heritage Manor Inn, Fennville; Looking Glass Inn, Grand Haven; Gingko Tree Inn, Mt.
 Pleasant; Kingsley House, Fennville; Boyden House , Grand Haven; Outback Lodge, Stanwood; Newnham Suncatcher Inn, (house rental) Saugatuck; Chelsea House Victorian Inn, Chelsea; Hall House, Kalamazoo (house); Hart House B&B, Hart; Twin Gables Inn/The Hotel Saugatuck, Saugatuck; Sylvan Inn , Glen Arbor; Khardomah Lodge , Grand Haven; Sunburst B&B, Ludington (house); Crimson Cottage, Holland (house); Chicago Pike Inn, Coldwater (house) & Kalamazoo House , Kalamazoo.